 Item Description Enable When selected, WAN Budget is enabled for this WAN.
-Quota Limit Enter the data traffic quota allowed for such WAN interface.
-There are two unit (MB and GB) offered for you to specify.
+Quota Limit ota allowed for such WAN interface. nd GB) offered for you to specify.
 When quota exceeded Check the box(es) as the condition(s) for the system to perform when the traffic has exceeded the budget limit.
-Shutdown WAN interface - All the outgoing traffic through such WAN interface will be terminated.
-Using Notification Object - The system will send out a notification based on the content of the notification object.
-Set Mail Alert - The system will send out a warning message to the administrator when the quota is running out.
+Shutdown WAN interface - All the outgoing traffic through such WAN interface will be terminated. • Object - The system will send out a on the content of the notification Set Mail Alert - The system will send out a warning message to the administrator when the quota is running out.
 However, the connection charges will be calculated continuously.
 Set SMS message - The system will send out SMS message to the administrator when the quota is running out.
 Monthly Some ISP might apply for the network limitation based on the traffic limit per month.
 This setting is to offer a mechanism of resetting the traffic record every month.
-Monthly Custom Select the day of a month when your (cellular) data resets.
-Data quota resets on day 1 v at 00:00 v Data quota resets on day You can determine the starting day in one month.
-Custom This setting allows the user to define the billing cycle according to his request.
+Monthly Custom Select the day of a month when your (cellular Data quota resets on day 1 You can determine the starting Custom This setting allows the user to define the billing cycle according to his request.
 The WAN budget will be reset with an interval of billing cycle.